surge-synthesizer/sst-jucegui/README.md

 For now this is just bps todo. this could all still be abandonware one day

+Immediate Goal:

+Can I
+(1) couple to SCXT and
+(2) rewrite the FX screen

+The only component I'm missing now is the dropdown combobox

 Next Up

 SHORTCIRCUIT CRITICAL so whats next